perftools/php-profiler/README.md

 [Tideways XHProf]: https://github.com/tideways/php-xhprof-extension
 [UProfiler]: https://github.com/FriendsOfPHP/uprofiler

-This profiling library will auto-detect what you have installed and use that.
+This profiling library will auto-detect any supported profiler and use that.

-The preference order is currently as follows:
-1. `tideways_xhprof`
-1. `tideways`
-1. `uprofiler`
-1. `xhprof`
+The specific profiler can be choosen by 'profiler' config key.

 DON'T RELY ON THIS PREFERENCE ORDER IN PRODUCTION ENVIRONMENTS.